taliesins/azure-subscriptionator/README.md

 Definitions:
 - Management Group
+- AAD Group
+- Subscription
+- Resource Provider Registration
 - Role Definition
 - Policy Definition
 - Policy Set Definition
 - Azure Blueprint Definition
-- AAD Group
-- Subscription

 Assignments:
 - Assign Subscription to Management Group
 - Role Assignment (to AAD group, AAD User, AAD application)
 - Policy Assignment (to subscription and management group)
 - Policy Set Assignment (to subscription and management group)
-- Azure Blueprint Assignment (to subscription)
+- Azure Blueprint Assignment (to subscription).
+This requires the `Microsoft.Blueprint` resource provider to be registered with each subscription that has a Blueprint assigned to it.

 # Status
 Alpha.
 Code is still being implemented.